JaapHinke/iottum/push-api/index.md

-# push-api
+# Data Events Webhook

+(formerly: push-api)

 ## Release status

-The iotspot Push API is currently available to select customers on a Proof of Concept basis.
+The iotspot webhook for data events is currently available to select customers on a Proof of Concept basis.

-To start using the Push API, contact iotspot and provide one or more endpoints that fulfil the requirements below.
+To start using this webhook, contact iotspot and provide one or more endpoints that fulfil the requirements below.

-iotspot reserves the right to make changes to the Push API, but will take care to limit the impact on existing Push API subscribers.
+iotspot reserves the right to make changes to the data events webhook, but will take care to limit the impact on existing subscribers.

 ## Introduction

-The iotspot Push API enables customers to _subscribe_ to a iotspot stream of _data events_.
+The data events webhook enables customers to _subscribe_ to a stream of iotspot _data events_.

 Data events are incoming sensor messages or user-driven events (specifically, the start or end of a booking).
 The following _categories_ of data events are available:
 * occupancies (originating from occupancy sensors or from booking start/end events)